sestaton/Transposome/README.md

 **INSTALLATION**

-To install this package, you will first need to install some Perl dependencies.
-The recommened method is to install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), and run the following commands (requires git):
+To install this package, you will first need to install [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) and [mgblast](http://sourceforge.net/projects/gicl/) (see the Installing dependencies wiki for more information).
+Next, there are some Perl dependencies that will need to be installed.
+The recommened method to satisfy the Perl dependencies is to install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), and run the following commands (requires git):

     git clone github.com/sestaton/Transposome.git
     cd Transposome